 David studied Business at Aston Business School and the University of Miami School of Business, Florida.

-Tim is a successful entrepreneur with thirty years experience in both media and business services.
+Tim is a successful entrepreneur with 30 years experience in both media and business services.
 He currently has a wide variety of international interests which include both public and private companies.

 Tim is Chairman of Glenfern, a management consultancy and Non-Executive Chairman of Seven Publishing, Nigel Wright Group, Smithfield Group and The SR Group.
 He is also a Non-Executive Director at DACbeachcroft, Baird Capital Partners Europe, MSQ Partners and a Senior Adviser to Evercore Partners.